-The previous regional planning framework, Melbourne 2030, set out a series of aspirational housing targets that each city would need to meet to cater to expected levels of population growth through the year 2030 (see Table 1).
+The previous regional planning framework, Melbourne 2030, set out a series of aspirational housing targets that each city would need to meet to cater to expected levels of population growth through to the year 2030 (see Table 1).
 While the first version of Plan Melbourne did not include housing targets, the current state government is working to re-establish a new set of targets that will help guide growth across the metropolitan region.
 The previous targets have been used as a benchmark in every Housing Monitoring Program report since 2008, and still provide the most current guide for understanding how well Knox will be able to meet the need for future housing.

-The Housing Policy Monitoring and Review Program also works in concert with the annual State of Knox report to provide guidance on the Knox Community and Council Plan, the city's overarching strategic document that provides a vision statement for the Knox community, shared goals and strategies to achieve the vision, an outline of the role and focus of Council, and the targets and initiatives that Council has set to help achieve those shared goals.
-Section 4 of this report sets up how housing Plan . indicators examined here relate to the ove erall goals o f the latest Community and Council
+The Housing Policy Monitoring and Review Program also works in concert with the State of Knox report towards evaluating the success of the Knox Community and Council Plan.
+The latter is the city's overarching strategic document that provides a vision statement for the Knox community, shared goals and strategies to achieve the vision, an outline of the role and focus of Council, and the targets and initiatives that Council has set to help achieve those shared goals.
+Section 4 of this report sets up how housing indicators examined here relate to the overall goals of the latest Community and Council Plan.